Does the Color of Mold Indicate How Dangerous it is?

 Sunroof Water Leaks

-Here's something most car owners don't know: sunroofs are designed to let a small amount of water in.
-The glass panel itself isn't meant to be a perfect seal.
-Instead, engineers build a trough around the sunroof frame with drainage channels — small tubes that run down through your car's pillars and drain water harmlessly underneath the vehicle.
+Here is something most car owners do not know: sunroofs are engineered to allow a small amount of water past the glass panel.
+The seal alone is not meant to be perfectly watertight.
+Instead, engineers build a trough around the sunroof frame with four drainage channels — small tubes that run down through your vehicle's A and C pillars and exit outside near the door bases or bumpers.
+That system works beautifully — until any one of its four tubes clogs, cracks, or disconnects.
+When it fails, water has nowhere to go but into your headliner and floor.

 The 4 Most Common Causes of Sunroof Leaks

-1. Clogged Sunroof Drain Tubes (The #1 Culprit)
+1. Clogged Sunroof Drain Tubes The #1 Culprit

 2. Damaged or Worn Sunroof Seals

-The rubber gasket that runs around the perimeter of your sunroof is your last line of defense when the drainage system can't keep up.
-UV radiation, temperature swings, and time degrade this rubber — causing it to crack, shrink, or pull away from the frame.
+The rubber gasket running around the perimeter of your sunroof is your last line of defense when the drainage system cannot keep up.
+UV radiation, temperature swings, and simple age degrade this rubber — causing it to crack, shrink, or pull away from the frame.
+Once the seal is compromised, water bypasses the drainage system entirely and seeps straight through the gap between glass and frame.
+Seal deterioration is especially common in vehicles over five years old or those parked in direct sunlight year-round.

-3. Sunroof Misalignment
+3. Sunroof Panel Misalignment

 Your sunroof panel sits in a track and, when fully closed, is supposed to press evenly against its seal on all four sides.
-If the panel shifts — due to worn track hardware, a previous impact, or improper installation — it may close unevenly.
-Even a gap of a millimeter or two is enough for water to exploit during a hard rain.
+If the panel shifts — due to worn track hardware, a previous impact, or improper installation after a repair — it may close unevenly.
+Even a gap of a millimeter or two is enough for water to exploit during a heavy rain.
+Misalignment is particularly tricky because the sunroof looks completely closed to the naked eye.
+You may only notice the problem during a hard downpour or when water runs along the roofline at highway speed.

-4. Faulty Sunroof Motor or Track Mechanism
+4. Faulty Motor or Track Mechanism

 Warning Signs Your Sunroof Is Already Leaking

-• Water stains on the headliner — discoloration, sagging foam, or bubbling fabric above your head
+Headliner discoloration, sagging foam, or bubbling fabric above your head

-The Hidden Danger: Car Mold from Sunroof Leaks
+The Hidden Danger: Mold From Sunroof Leaks

 How to Prevent Sunroof Leaks Year-Round

-Every 3–6 months:
+Every 3–6 Months

 • Inspect the perimeter seal for cracks, gaps, or sections pulling away from the frame